-And it's certainly true that many of the recent job losses are likely to be permanent.6 But we heard similar arguments during the Great Recession - that we should expect unemployment to remain permanently elevated well above its prior levels.
-The thinking was that unemployment approaching 10 percent was due in large part to permanent or structural factors, rather than temporary cyclical disruptions.7
+And it's certainly true that many of the recent job losses are likely to be permanent (Barrero, Bloom, and Davis 2020).
+But we heard similar arguments during the Great Recession-that we should expect unemployment to remain permanently elevated well above its prior levels.
+The thinking was that unemployment approaching 10% was due in large part to permanent or structural factors, rather than temporary cyclical disruptions (see, for example, Kocherlakota 2010; Lacker 2012; Phelps 2008; Daly et al. 2012 provide an alternative view).

 The subsequent expansion proved that these arguments were wrong.
 Unemployment approached 50-year lows, while inflation remained subdued.

-We discovered that the labor market was much more flexible than we thought

-- and that finding maximum employment experientially, rather than theoretically, yields a higher number than almost anyone thought possible.
+We discovered that the labor market was much more flexible than we thought-and that finding maximum employment experientially, rather than theoretically, yields a higher number than almost anyone thought possible.